Known for its music, cuisine, and the ever-popular Mardi Gras parade, these New Orleans cocktails are just as bright and fun as The Big Easy itself.

 Nothing screams “New Orleans” quite like a hurricane!
 No sandbags or shelters here, just a fruity drink that’s sure to get the party started.

-This dangerously delicious cocktail is full of passion fruit and orange juices, citrus, and grenadine.
+This dangerously delicious cocktail is full of fruity goodness, and a mix of light and dark rum.

 Hurricane glasses are, of course, the preferred glass.
 And I still have a few in the cupboard from my last trip to NOLA!